AdaCore/training_material/courses/ada_essentials/240_tasking/03-protected_objects_in_depth.rst

        Object : Integer := 0;
     end Counter;

-Select all illegal completions of :ada:`Counter`
+Which completions of :ada:`Counter` are not legal?
+(Select all that apply)

  .. container:: latex_environment footnotesize